morphoorg/morpho/morpho/README.md

 preprocessing
 ---------------
 Preprocessing scripts create new Stan inputs from loaded data.
- - ```resampling.py```: Resamples the content of a ROOT tree using a bootstrap randomization technique
+ - ```resampling.py```: Resamples the contents of a ROOT tree using bootstrapping or JackKnife randomization techniques.
+One may wish to perform an analysis on many similar sets of pseudo-data.
+To forestall the need to generate data repeatedly, ```resampling.py``` either creates a slightly larger data set using the original set, then extracts a subset (bootstraping) or randomly selects a subset from the original set (JackKnife).

 See http://morpho.readthedocs.io/en/latest/better_apidoc_out/morpho.preprocessing.html.